o3de/o3de.org/content/docs/user-guide/programming/components/system-components.md

 ---
 description: Learn how to create system components in Open 3D Engine.
-title: System-wide Components in Open 3D Engine
+title: System Components in Open 3D Engine
 linktitle: System Components
 weight: 600
 ---

-System components are similar to other components in Open 3D Engine's component entity framework.
+System components are similar to other components in the component entity framework of **Open 3D Engine (O3DE)**.
 However, instead of creating game entity behavior, they control the behavior of the engine itself.
 System components are first-class elements of the game engine and are included at a deep level early in the initialization process.
-System components are registered onto the main [`Az::Module`](/docs/api/frameworks/azcore/class_a_z_1_1_module.html) class of a Gem, and are activated when the Gem is loaded, and deactivated when the Gem is unloaded.
+System components are registered onto the main [`Az::Module`](/docs/api/frameworks/azcore/class_a_z_1_1_module.html) class of a Gem, activated when the Gem is loaded, and deactivated when the Gem is unloaded.

 Like any O3DE [component](/docs/user-guide/programming/components/create-component/), a system component can provide services and can depend on or require other system component services.
 O3DE provides precise control over the order of engine initialization and system dependencies.